Ashley Parker Angel

-Ashley Parker Angel is an American musician and actor who rose to prominence as a member of the boyband O-Town.
-After the band dissolved he had a brief solo music career, and was the only former band member who declined to go on a reunion tour with O-Town in 2011.
+Ashley Parker Angel is an American musician and actor who rose to prominence as a member of the boy band O-Town.
+After the band dissolved, he had a brief solo music career, and was the only former band member who declined to go on a reunion tour with O-Town in 2011.
 Parker Angel has acted in several Broadway productions since 2007, and most recently appeared in Wicked as the lead male character Fiyero Tigelaar.

 Early years

-Ashley Parker Angel is the child of Darren and Paula Parker.
-His grandparents are of German and Irish descent.
-Ashley was named after the fictional character Ashley Wilkes, his mother's favorite character from Margaret Mitchell's 1936 novel Gone with the Wind, and the classic film of the same title.
-When Ashley was three years old, his parents divorced.
-His mother later remarried, and Ashley was legally adopted by his stepfather, Ron Angel, who is of American Indian descent.
-He then legally assumed the name Ashley Parker-Angel.
-He has two brothers, Taylor and Justin and two sisters, Annie and Emily.
+Ashley Parker Angel is the son of Darren and Paula Parker, who have German and Irish ancestry.
+He was named after the character Ashley Wilkes, from Margaret Mitchell's 1936 novel Gone with the Wind, and its subsequent film adaptation, which was a favorite of his mother.
+Following his mother’s marriage to Ron Angel, he legally changed his name to Ashley Parker Angel.
+He has two brothers, Taylor and Justin, and two sisters, Annie and Emily.

-From a very early age, Ashley studied the piano, as his mother Paula was a successful piano teacher with many students of her own.
-He was by nature active and adventurous.
-In one incident, at the age of nine he inadvertently set fire to his elementary school's football and soccer fields due to the explosion of a model rocket he had launched on school property; local police charged him with a misdemeanor.
+From an early age, Ashley studied the piano, influenced by his mother Paula, who was a successful piano teacher.
+He exhibited an active and adventurous nature.
+At the age of 9, he accidentally set fire to his elementary school's football and soccer fields due to the explosion of a model rocket he launched on school property, resulting in a misdemeanor charge by local police.